-But it’s 2018, and we now understand that ‘environmental impact’ is a much bigger issue than landfill.
+But post-Blue Planet, and we now understand that ‘environmental impact’ is a much bigger issue than landfill.
 If we want to look at the environmental impact of nappies, we have to look at much more than how they are disposed of.

 Single use nappies are made from plastic and wood pulp.
 Both of which are created by dirty, resource intensive manufacturing processes.

 Around seven million trees are cut down in the UK every year just to make the pulp for single use nappies.

 It takes a cup of crude oil to make just ONE single use nappy.